Mastering your workflow

 Once you’ve created your workflows, you can make sure that they’re used at the right time by setting them as default workflows.

-If all your shoots will use the same workflows, you can do this in the Shoots tab of the General Preferences window.
+If all your shoots will use the same workflows, you can do this in the “Shoots” tab of the “General” section of the Preferences window.